 North Carolina offers two different programs to provide grants to renovate and upfit vacant industrial and commercial buildings, including the Community Development Block Grant Building Reuse Program and the Rural Division’s Building Reuse Program.

 No state has more experience in providing customized training.
-NC pioneered the nation’s first customized training program in 1958, and since has provided customized training for thousands of companies in almost every industrial category.
+N.C. pioneered the nation’s first customized training program in 1958, and since has provided customized training for thousands of companies in almost every industrial category.
 The Customized Training Program provides customized training assistance in support of full-time production and direct customer service positions.
 Resources provided may support training assessment, instructional design, instructional costs, and training delivery for personnel involved.
-North Carolina will also assist with recruiting, screening, and
+North Carolina will also assist with initial recruitment, personalized screening, pre-employment training and, ultimately, client-specific training.

 Incentives listed on this page and North Carolina 2020 Incentives Brochure are not the only opportunities available.